hamishdickson/burnupPrototype/README.md

 As with all machine learning tools, the more data that can be fed to this the better.

 See here for a more detailed explaination for what a burnup chart is http://www.clariostechnology.com/productivity/blog/whatisaburnupchart

+Notes this assumes that only a single person is working on the project.
+It is a bit dumb in that it assumes velocity will be constatnt.
+This could be resolved with some kind of neural network I guess..... (prototype 2 maybe?)